The 2026 California Whitewater Rafting Season Update

 Tom Sawyer Float Trips (South Fork Easy Section)

-The Class I-II young kid-friendly Tom Sawyer Float Trips on the easy section of the South Fork American are still running through late September, making it a great option for a late-season river outing.
+The best time for the Class I-II young kid-friendly Tom Sawyer Float Trips on the easy section of the South Fork American will be from late June through September.

 Goodwin Canyon

-Our Goodwin Canyon season will run in October when water releases from the upstream dam are increased to help the spawning salmon.
-This hidden Class IV+ stretch of the lower Stanislaus River will be available during our Goodwin Canyon Double Runs on October 18-19.
+Our Goodwin Canyon season will run for two weekends in October when water releases from the upstream dam are increased to help the spawning salmon.
+This hidden Class IV+ stretch of the lower Stanislaus River will be available during our Goodwin Canyon Double Runs on October 17-18 and 24-25.

 North Fork of the Stanislaus River